Bio-protocol/Molecular_dating_with_BEAST/README.md

 	fi
 done < input/genes.locations.txt
 ```
 This step first produces a `g.vcf` for each gene for each sample from the BAM file using `gatk HaplotypeCaller`.
-The parameter `-ERC BP_RESOLUTION` outputs the genotype calls site by site, which will ease the conversion of `g.zvcf` to FASTA format using the custom script `script/gvcf2fasta_nogaps.pl`.
+The parameter `-ERC BP_RESOLUTION` outputs the genotype calls site by site, which will ease the conversion of `g.vcf` to FASTA format using the custom script `script/gvcf2fasta_nogaps.pl`.
 A FASTA will be generated in `cache/` for each gene with sequences of all samples.
 Check if the numbers of sequences are correct:
 ```
 ls cache/gene_*.fasta | wc -l # 82 genes in total